 The complaints management system, RESOLVE, which was installed in April 2008 for the State Ombudsman jurisdiction and in June 2007 for the Energy Ombudsman jurisdiction, continues to perform effectively with TRIM.
 It increases efficiency as all records created in RESOLVE are saved automatically into the EDRMS and records saved directly to the EDRMS are able to be accessed through RESOLVE.
-A further RESOLVE complaints management system has been installed for the child death review function and this system is currently being upgraded to include the family and domestic violence fatality review function.
+In 2013-14 a RESOLVE database for case management of reviews of child deaths and family and domestic violence fatalities was finalised and this system is also integrated with TRIM.

-Evaluation and Review of Efficiency and Effectiveness of Systems and Training
+Evaluation and review of efficiency and effectiveness of systems and training

-During 2012-13, the Office's record keeping processes were reviewed to ensure compliance with the Records Management Framework and promote best practice record keeping.
-The efficiency and effectiveness of the record keeping training program is reviewed regularly through monitoring staff use of the EDRMS to ensure that staff are following the record keeping requirements of the Office.
+During 2013-14, the Office's recordkeeping processes were reviewed to ensure compliance with the Records Management Framework and promote best practice recordkeeping.
+The efficiency and effectiveness of the recordkeeping training program is reviewed regularly through monitoring staff use of the EDRMS to ensure that staff are following the recordkeeping requirements of the Office.

-Induction and Training
+Induction and training

-All records related plans, policies, guidelines and manuals are available on the Office's intranet to assist staff to comply with their record keeping requirements and include user friendly guides for training staff.
-The Office's Online Induction mini-site, developed in 2010-11, includes a section on record keeping.
+All records related plans, policies, guidelines and manuals are available on the Office's intranet to assist staff to comply with their recordkeeping requirements and include user friendly guides for training staff.
+The Office's Online Induction mini-site, developed in 2010-11, includes a section on recordkeeping.
 This is part of the induction process for new staff and is also available as a resource for existing staff members.
 The induction process also includes individual training sessions with new staff members conducted by the Customer Service and Records Manager soon after appointment.
 Follow up training and help desk assistance are provided as required.